-Gas is the feedstock of the plants as one billion cubic meters will be used annually.
-Additionally, Turkmenistan’s economy is built on gas and is currently 4th in the world in estimated gas reserves, accounting for about 10% of the global reserves.
+Gas is the plant’s feedstock and one billion cubic meters will be used annually.
+Turkmenistan’s economy is built on gas and is currently 4th in the world in estimated gas reserves, accounting for about 10% of the global reserves.
 The production of fertilizers ensures the country’s food security.

 Located near the Caspian Sea, the plant provides 700 full-time jobs for a daily production of 2,000 tons of ammonia and 3,500 tons of urea.

 For this project, Mitsubishi Heavy Industries chose our team at Cannon Artes as a partner to design, manufacture, and install all water treatment equipment involved in the production process.
 From pretreatment to the Caspian Sea water desalination system through to wastewater treatment, the entire project employed our know-how and ability to respond effectively to the client’s requirements.

 For Mitsubishi Heavy Industries, we built an integrated plant consisting of several stages: pre-treatment, desalination, demineralization, condensate polishing, and wastewater treatment.
 There were two main objectives:

 - Obtain ultrapure demineralized water from high-salinity seawater, suitable for feeding high-pressure boilers

 - Treat wastewater from the process for reuse

 The wastewater treatment plant, included in our supply for TGF, collects all waste streams from the process and, after being treated, uses them as part of the raw material for process water.